 by: Thomas Young

-Content is the fuel that drives the Internet, and in many ways the fuel needed to win at web marketing.
+Content is the fuel that drives the Internet, and in many ways the fuel needed to win at strategic digital marketing.
 Website content is the most important part of your website.
 It drives conversions, gets you found in search engines, brands your company and much more.
 Without it there would be very little reason for people to go online and look for value.
 Content is an important part of both your design and development work and traffic generation.
-Yet, having excellent content on your website and throughout your web marketing efforts is one of the biggest challenges facing web marketers.
+Yet, having excellent content on your website and throughout your strategic digital marketing efforts is one of the biggest challenges facing web marketers.
 This book will help business leaders develop action plans and processes to make sure the right type of online content is found by your target market.

 Content comes in many forms and can be defined as anything that is used to communicate with website visitors.
 Let’s dig deeper into website content and how it drives value for your website users.
 Here are a few questions to ask and guidelines to follow when reviewing website content.